AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 feature: A/B Tests
 exl-id: 4f4ce387-bbbe-44af-965b-affc3ee09d74
 ---
-# How long should you run an A/B Test?
+# How long should you run an A/B test?

 A successful [!UICONTROL A/B Test] activity in [!DNL Adobe Target] requires enough visitors (sample size) to improve your conversion rate.
 How do you know how long to run an A/B test?
 This article contains information about [!UICONTROL Auto-Allocate] activities and the [!UICONTROL Adobe Target] Sample Size Calculator to help you ensure that your activity has enough visitors to achieve your goals.

-It is tempting to stop an activity if one of the offers performs much better or worse than the others in the first few days of the activity.
+It is tempting to stop an activity if one of the offers performs better or worse than the others in the first few days of the activity.
 However, when the number of observations is low, there is a high likelihood that a positive or negative lift is observed by chance because the conversion rate is averaged over a low number of visitors.
 As the activity collects more data points, the conversion rates converge toward their true long-term values.

 >[!IMPORTANT]
 >